*This article may contain affiliate links. Read our disclosure policy.

 So Paribus essentially does everything.
 They monitor all your purchases at eligible stores, and work to get you a refund when you’re due one.

 When you login to your Paribus account, there are two main screens that you’ll see.
 Your dashboard, and your purchases screen.

 On the dashboard you’ll get a high level overview of your account.
 It will show you recent purchase activity, how many purchases they’ve logged for you, how much you’ve spent by month, and how much you’ve saved.

-On the purchases screen you'll see every purchase that you've made at one of the supported retailers.
+On the purchases screen you’ll see every purchase that you’ve made at one of the supported retailers.
 Each purchase will show a chart with a historical trend of the price for that item, and whether the item is eligible to make a claim.
-For items purchased through Amazon, for example, the price has to drop within 7 days of the ship date in order for you to claim a refund (and must not be sold by a marketplace seller).
+For items purchased through Nordstrom, for example, the price has to drop within 14 days of the ship date in order for you to claim a refund.
 Others will have different price match periods.

 If an item is still eligible to have a price match claim made, it will have a green “eligible” box on that item. (see above).
 If the item is beyond the price match period for that retailer, it will switch over to an orange “maybe”.
 The maybe is reflective of the fact that some credit cards will have price drop perks built into the credit card itself – and you may be able to make a claim through your credit card.
 In those cases, however, you will have to look for a price drop refund on your own with your credit card provider.